CharleneHu-42/HuggingFace-test/docker/bert_distributed_finetuning/README.md

 # Run Guide

-## 1. Build docker from DockerFile
+## 1. Build container from DockerFile

 There are two dockerfiles for internal and external respectively.
 The external one uses stock PyTorch, IPEX, oneCCL, all w/ version 1.12.